Listen to this blog in less than 5-minutes below:

 The conclusion will be released in the upcoming weeks.

 In this week’s post on my Healing, Health, and Wellness Blog, I begin our journey with Mrs. Geranium Oil.
 You can get the overview here.

 Listen to the audio version in about 5-minutes below:

 Click here to read June 2018 Holistic and Integrative Health Top Reads.

 - Safety First!
 Please review the resources for essential oils safety here.

 - Get an essential oils consult from me.
 I apply the philosophy and principles of the naturopathic and functional medicine to guide you with which essential oils and supplements will work best for you!

-* Please note that the studies from PubMed aren’t specific for Young Living.
+* Please note that the studies from PubMed aren’t specific for any essential oils company.